oraljr/osticket-prereqs/README.md

 <img src="https://imgur.com/saRO3y5.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
   Next you'll continue to setup osTicket within the browser.
 Click Continue on the osTicket browser page.
-  Fill out the page as required (you'll save the Database Settings for later).
+Name your Help Desk, add an emial to recieve eamil from customers and fill in the remaining as required (you'll save the Database Settings for later).

   Next you'll download and install HeidiSQL from the Installation Files.